-In my last blog post, I wrote about how during this time of collective loss, we can approach our experience with compassion and grace.
 In this post, I will write about how “meaning-making and beliefs” can be used as tools to soften our suffering around loss, make sense of our current world, and point us in a direction toward healing.
-I will also discuss how spirituality is a resource we can draw upon in order to make meaning.
+I will also explain how spirituality is a resource we can draw upon in order to make meaning.

-For further exploration see the reflective questions below, taken from Lorraine Wright, Wendy Watson, and Janice Bell1:
+For further exploration see the reflective questions below, taken from Lorraine Wright, Wendy Watson, and Janice Bell:

 - How are the belief and the problem or solution connected?

 - How does the belief perpetuate the problem or the solution?

 - How does the problem or the solution perpetuate the belief?